- As low as $1,404/Night

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this vacation home.
-Port of Charleston Cruise Terminal is worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Looking to enjoy an event or a game while in town?
-See what's going on at TD Arena, or consider a night out at Historic Rice Mill.
+See what's going on at North Charleston Coliseum and Performing Arts Center, or consider a night out at Historic Rice Mill.

 Special Instructions